Aadv1k/kevlar/README.md

   - Debian GNU/Linux 11 (bullseye) on Windows 10 x86_64 ([WSL](https://learn.microsoft.com/en-us/windows/wsl/))
 - **Recipes included:** with support for a custom spec of reStructuredText out of the box, (more to come)
 - **Highly extensible:** Support for basic yet scalable templating
-- **Simple:** Kevlar does not try to do too little or too less, just enough to get the job done.
+- **Simple:** Kevlar does not try to do too little or too much, just enough to get the job done.

 ## Documentation